memgraph/documentation/pages/database-management/server-stats.md

 ## Active users information

-Running the following query will return certain information about the users that are currently logged in Memgraph, and the session information
+Running this query will provide information about currently logged-in Memgraph users and their session details.

 ```cypher
 SHOW ACTIVE USERS INFO;